 Within the learning technologies ecosystem, Course Management Software has to be differentiated from two related software:

 - The Talent Management System, which as its name indicates, is a more general tool to help you strategically manage talent.
 This might include some light training features, but mostly consolidates HR features such as recruiting, onboarding, succession planning, and so on.

 - The Learning Management System, designed to help you manage and deliver e-learning courses.
 This is centered on the front-end interaction with the learners.

-Training organizations of all sizes – from a few hundred to several thousand trainees per year – which manage a significant part of instructor-led training use Course Management Software.
+The ideal audience for a training course administration software are training departments and organizations of all sizes – from a few hundred to several thousand trainees per year – which manage a significant part of instructor-led or virtual instructor-led training.
 For example:

 - Corporate training departments

 - Extended enterprises which train external audiences (clients, partners, dealers, etc.)

 - Corporate universities, consolidating the training practice within a corporate group

 More specifically, the people who will interact with Course Management Software on a day-to-day basis are key stakeholders involved in the operations and management of training.
 These are HR directors, training managers and administrators, sales, and so on.